RyanG418/MTG-engine/README.md

 # MTG-engine
-c++ pet project where I learn how to code a game from scratch
+c++ pet project where I learn how to code a game from scratch.
+With the end goal being able to train AI through self competition